 Is Colombian the Best Coffee in World?

 Colombian coffee is believed by many to be the best coffee in the world.
 It’s certainly a popular type of coffee around the world, so who can argue?
-Coffee tourism is big in Colombia, and especially in this region.
+Coffee tourism is big in Colombia, especially in this region.

 A coffee tour in Salento is a great way to learn more about the coffee industry, the coffee growers, and the coffee beans.
 The Don Eduardo Coffee Farm offers a great tour and really good beans that you can take home to enjoy as a reminder of your trip.

 Should You Go on Don Eduardo’s Colombian Coffee Farm Tour?